FartyPants/no_dependency_Image_captioning/README.md

 All done in html file, nothing to install

-When you run it an pick your folder the javascript will ask you two allow two things
+When you run it and pick your folder the javascript will ask you two things to allow

 <img width="445" height="125" alt="image" src="https://github.com/user-attachments/assets/db2612cc-798a-473d-bfad-5add9641c47b" />